ivalace/ivalace.github.io/content/_index.md

 I promise only my stories bite.
 I'm Ivy, narrative gremlin extraordinaire.
-I'd shake your hand, but mine are perpetually covered in ink.
+I'd shake hands, but mine are perpetually covered in ink.
 I've been making worlds to play in since I was nothing more than a little floor gremlin.

 Why you should summon me:
 - Two self-published novels, over 150 copies sold